JREAM/ubuntu-cheatsheet/README.md

 sudo apt-get remove ubuntu-gnome-desktop     (Removes gnome-shell as well)
 ```

 > Gnome3 has been my favorite GUI due to how I can customize it.
-However, for unknown reasons I randomly had problems with Gnome only on one computer, the login-loop.
-Additionally, even a fresh Ubuntu-Gnome 16.04 ISO gave me the same issue, as well as a fresh Ubuntu 16.04 ISO.

-> My Results with Ubuntu-Gnome 16.10:

-> There are some problems only installing `gnome-shell` on Ubuntu 14+.
-Some suggest using the `gdm` display manager, yet I've always used `lightdm`.
-To reconfigure your display manager: `sudo dpkg-reconfigure <gdm|gdm3|lightdm>`.
+However, for unknown reasons I have issues running only Gnome3 in VMWare Workstation 11.
+It works fine as a complete install.

 Noteworthy: Visit [Gnome Shell Extensions](https://extensions.gnome.org/) to customize anything you want.
 Make sure to use Firefox.